WizBangCrash/HueBobLightd/README.rst

 The configuration file is a bit simpler than the standard boblightd.conf as there are less options supported by the hue lights.
-The configuration supports multiple hue bridges for those with *mega* hue light networls :-)
+The configuration supports multiple hue bridges for those with *mega* hue light networks :-)

 .. code:: javascript